Dental Hygiene Care

 If decay is found on someone who does not have immediate access to a dentist the dental hygienist that is formally trained can use hand instruments to remove decay and a temporary restoration is placed.

 A referral will be given for a permanent replacement with a dentist.

-Sent to a dentist or specialist as needed.
+Referrals are sent to a dentist or specialist as needed.